Hao Zhou

 hao *DOT* zhou *AT* psu *DOT* edu

-I am currently in my third year of Ph.D. studies at PennState, under the guidance of Prof. Mahanth Gowda.
-I was also fortunate to receive mentorship from Prof. Jie Xiong during my internships at Microsoft Research Asia.
-My research interests span across wireless sensing, wearable computing, and multimodal learning.
+I am currently in my fourth year of Ph.D. studies at PennState, under the guidance of Prof. Mahanth Gowda.
+I was also fortunate to receive mentorship from Prof. Jie Xiong during my internship at Microsoft Research Asia.

 CV / Google Scholar / Github / X / LinkedIn